-The Rockwell City Municipal Airport is owned and operated by the City of Rockwell City.
+The Boone Municipal Airport is owned and operated by the City of Boone.
+An airport commission, with members appointed by the city, was established to manage and operate the airport.
 The FAA recognizes the airport as playing a role in the national airport system and includes the airport in the National Plan of Integrated Airport Systems (NPIAS) as a general aviation airport, which makes the airport eligible for federal funding.

-The Iowa Aviation System Plan identifies the Rockwell City Municipal Airport as a Local Service airport.
-Local Service airports have runways less than 3,000 feet or have turf runways as the primary runway.
-Local Service airports generally have limited, if any, airport services that support limited local aviation activity.
+The Iowa Aviation System Plan identifies the Boone Municipal Airport as a General Service airport.
+General Service airports have runways 4,000 feet or greater in length with facilities and services customized to support most general aviation activity, including small to mid-size business jets.
+The airport serves as a community economic asset.
 Specific airport information can be found in the Airport Fact Sheet located in the appendix of this report.